 Termination notice periods vary depending on the contract types, probation period length, contract length, and types of dismissal.
-In general, employees can terminate the contract without cause with the following notice period:

 Every calendar year employees are entitled to 22 days of paid vacation.
 The period begins and ends on January 1, and vacations should be taken within this time slot, but they may be taken up until April 30.

 Employees can receive sick leave benefits from the fourth day of sickness from social security for up to 1,095 days, and for unlimited time in the case of tuberculosis.
 The employer usually pays the first three days of sick leave.
 The daily sick pay is between 55% to 75% of employees’ reference income depending on the length and nature of their sickness.

 All the parental leaves mentioned below are covered by Social Security.

 Eligible mothers and fathers are entitled to a total of 120 or 150 days paid initial parental leave, at 100% or 80% of the salary, respectively.
 This leave is increased in certain conditions.

 Within the initial parental leave, mothers must take a compulsory maternity leave of six weeks following childbirth, with an option of requesting a voluntary before childbirth of up to 30 days.

 Within the initial parental leave, fathers must take compulsory paternity leave of 20 days after childbirth:

 The father is also entitled to five optional business days, consecutive or interpolated, if taken simultaneously with the mother’s initial parental leave.

 After the initial parental leave, parents may take an extended parental leave, for a period of three months each.
 Those extending the leave receive an extended parental allowance worth 25% of reference pay.